Project Grants in Education

 • Applications for projects that proselytize or promote religious activities, or which take place as part of a religious service.

 • Programming, performances, and exhibitions unavailable and/or inaccessible to the public.
+This includes programming that occurs in a space that does not comply with the Americans with Disabilities Act.

 • Expenses incurred or activity happening outside of the award period.